-Membership websites are defined by the fact that users access the content on-demand, when they have a question they need answered or a learning tool they need to access.
+Membership websites are defined in part by the fact that users access the content on-demand, when they have a question they need to be answered or a learning tool they need to access.
 A membership subscription website archetype provides paid members with a library of information on a specific topic of interest or a cluster of topics and creates a community of individuals who share a common interest.

 Membership websites are user-driven and content-based.
 And unlike newsletter or magazine subscription websites, whose minimum information unit (MIU) is an issue of the publication, a membership subscription website is a destination in and of itself.
 Its business goal is to generate revenue from user-access fees by acquiring and retaining members; it accepts little or no advertising.

 So here are some membership website ideas to inspire any publisher to forge ahead and, ideally, make a lot of money doing it!

 An important note on the membership subscription website: Its name has evolved over time.
 Early in the Internet years, everyone, including Mequoda, considered all subscription websites to be “membership” sites.
 Some of our very early posts make this assumption.
 Learn more about how we classify subscription, membership, and transactional websites currently.

 3 Membership Website Ideas that Worked and are Still Working Today

 Some membership websites have a household name.
 They were such good membership website ideas that they may have started more than 20 years ago and are still peaking.

 Users of membership websites are sometimes looking for other people: Some are looking for dates (Match.com), and others are looking for employers (TheLadders.com).
 Membership sites can be about connecting people to people in a value transaction, and they work best when there are repeated transactions – if you’re single, you’ll be looking for many dates in order to find Mr. or Ms. Right.

 Even more importantly, these sites can be extremely profitable as the big social media players like Facebook and LinkedIn become so massive and generalized that users are turned off by them and seek alternatives.